kmr0877/Vehicle-and-Speed-Identification/README.md

 You are allowed to add any cascade file to the repository

-You are allowed to download the .py code and make suitable changes according to your convienience

 For any queries or suggestions write to kmr0877@gmail.com / mohan.kagita@student.unsw.edu.au

 Your contribution is highly appreciated.